alfonsof/azure-python-examples/azurefunctioneventhubevent/README.md

      3. Type a name for your Policy, select `Manage`, that includes `Send` and `Listen`, then select `Create`.

+* Create the Function App.

+  1. You must create a Storage Account for the Function App, using the Azure console.

+  2. You must create the Function App.
+You can create it in two ways:

+      * Using the Azure console.

+      * Using the Azure CLI tool:

+        You create the Azure Function App by executing the command:

+        ```bash
+        az functionapp create --functions-version 3 --resource-group <RESOURCE_GROUP> --os-type Linux --consumption-plan-location westeurope --runtime python --name <FUNCTION_APP> --storage-account <STORAGE_ACCOUNT>
+        ```

+        In the previous command, replace with the proper:

+        * `<RESOURCE_GROUP>` - Resource group name.
+        * `<FUNCTION_APP>` - Function App name.
+        * `<STORAGE_ACCOUNT>`- Storage Account name.

 * Configure the Azure Function.

   1. You must configurate the `function.json` file: